MercerK/grakkit-boilerplate/readme.md

 Grakkit is a Minecraft Server Plugin utilizing the GraalVM JavaScript Engine.
 This repository is a boilerplate implementation to quickly spawn up a workspace to get started using Babel, Webpack, and TypeScript.

+This boilerplate features a "Hot Reload" method, which speeds up development significantly.
+Whenever you make changes to your code during Runtime and hit save, it'll rebuild the solution then reload it on the server.
+This takes less than a second.

 # Getting Started

 1. Click the "Use this template" in the top right.